The gradient flow for entropy on closed planar curves: Fundamental estimates and rough data

-We wish to push the initial regularity requirement as far as we can.
+We wish to push the initial regularity requirement as far as we can; in fact, we wish to remove the $W^{3,\infty}$ condition entirely.
 Our estimates are well-suited to this, as we have been careful to require as little initial regularity as possible.
-Up to now, we have a strictly (locally) convex initial curve (with initial bounded entropy) that has curvature in $L^1(d\theta)$.
+Up to now, we have a strictly (locally) convex initial curve that has curvature in $L^1(d\theta)$.
+Lemma \ref{LMinitialenergybdd} shows that this implies the initial entropy $\SE_0$ is well-defined (and bounded).
+This is all we have used to ensure that the flow smoothes out and remains strictly convex.

 Our strategy is to use a compactness argument with these estimates.
-The main missing component are uniform interior estimates for the flow, which we now establish.
+The main missing component is uniform interior estimates for the flow, which we now establish.

 We first give some special cases: the support function and its first two derivatives in $L^2(d\theta)$.